Rashid-77/shopogolik/readme.md

 The goal of this project is to experiments with kubernetes.
 Python3.10, FastApi, Postgress, docker compose V2 are used.

-The project consist of authentication service and a user service
+The project consist of:

+- authentication service
+- user service
+- order service
+- product service
+- payment service
+- logistic service

+At this moment Saga pattern realized to make order.
+Order depends on the avialability products in order, enough money on in-shop user account and available courier'

 **Deploy to kubernetes cluster**